West Virginia Dog Law

 Common Law Liability

 When a dog injures a person when it is not running at large, the owner is subject to liability for damages if the injured person proves the owner’s negligence caused the injury.
+Negligence will not attach unless injured party can demonstrate, with particular emphasis on animal's past behavior and characteristics, that the injury could reasonably and foreseeably have been anticipated by the owner or keeper of the domestic animal.
 In cases where the plaintiff can show that the owner had knowledge that the dog had a dangerous or vicious propensity, the owner will be strictly liable.

 Vicious Dog Statute